 As you can see from the words, a blue screen means your screen turns into blue color.
 Users are likely to suffer from Windows 11 blue screen (blue screen of death) when a problem occurs on their computers.
-This page shows you what causes this problem and more importantly how to fix the problem to get rid of the blue screen.
+This page shows you how to fix the problem to get rid of the blue screen.

 Part 1: What Is Windows 11 Blue Screen

 The full name of the blue screen is Blue Screen of Death, abbreviated as BSOD.
 Generally, it is a blue, full-screen error that appeared when your computer occurs a serious problem, possibly caused by low-level software (or drivers) crashing and faulty hardware.
 In most cases, you can find the exact error code and the error description on the screen, where you can get corresponding support directly by scanning the code or searching for information.

 When your computer encounters a fatal issue, it will restart suddenly to prevent damage to your computer.
 Some of you may find a Windows 11 black screen instead of a blue one.
 But actually, they are the same issue, just because you may run the older version of Windows 11.